MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 ### Next steps - customize the SharePoint Success Site

-Share the URLs for the Microsoft 365 learning pathways administration site and the SharePoint Success site with the Site owners and members who will be responsible for customizing the site.
+Share the URLs for the Microsoft 365 learning pathways administration site and the SharePoint Success site with the Site owners and members who are responsible for customizing the site.
 Then, [customize](./customize-sss.md) Microsoft 365 learning pathways playlist content and the look and feel of your SharePoint Success Site to meet the needs of your organization.

 ### Site provisioning help